jleath/Gitlet/proj1/spec/proj1.md

  - The relative popularity of words over time.
  - The relative popularity of categories of words over time.
+ - The hypnoyms (see below) of a given word.
  - The length of words.
  - Zipf's law.

-To support these investigations, you will write a new package from scratch called ngorndnet that contains the following classes:
+To support these investigations, you will write a new package almost from scratch called Ngordnet that contains the following classes:

     public class WordNet
     public class TimeSeries<T extends Number> extends TreeMap<Integer, T>